High tea party

 However, the easiest look, and often the most elegant, is an all white tea service.
 An all white tea service allows you to add any accent color you need in the form of table clothes, napkins, menus, tea pots, flowers, etc.

-You can up the elegance of any design choice and make your table shine by bringing in the look of cut-glass.
+You can up the elegance of any design choice, and make your table shine by bringing in the look of cut-glass.
 Any discount dollar store usually has small serving cups and bowls that imitate the look of cut class and your guests will never know the difference!

-Tea
+Tea party

 Below is a list of the basics for what you will need to develop a classy, traditional Afternoon English Tea setting: